 One of the big problems with Leptin Resistance is that most Doctors aren’t even looking for it.

-That puts you at a big disadvantage because not only aren't there very many treatments for leptin resistance, most cases are also missed.
+That puts you at a big disadvantage because not only aren’t there very many treatments for leptin resistance but most cases are also missed.

 What I want to talk about today is what YOU can do about your leptin levels.